jxson/looking-back-at-retrollect/slides/dont-assume-you-know.markdown

 # Don't: Assume you "know" anything

-We had problems with usually known things like:
+We had problems with things we thought we knew:

 <ul>
   <li class="step">